Access Denied

 Skip to content

-Südthailändisches Curry mit Spareribs - Gaeng Khua Prik Si Khrong Moo Südthailändisches Curry mit Spareribs - Gaeng Khua Prik Si Khrong Moo
+Südthailändisches Curry mit Spareribs - Gaeng Khua Prik Si Khrong Moo - Yak Thai Südthailändisches Curry mit Spareribs - Gaeng Khua Prik Si Khrong Moo - Yak Thai

 Southern Thai curry with spare ribs - Gaeng Khua Prik Si Khrong Moo

-The "Gaeng Khua Prik Si Khrong Moo" (แกงคั่วพริกซี่โครงหมู) is a spicy to very hot curry with spare ribs from Southern Thailand, which I recently tried and found very tasty.
+The "Gaeng Khua Prik Si Khrong Moo" (แกงคั่วพริกซี่โครงหมู) is a spicy to very spicy curry with spareribs from Southern Thailand, which I recently tried and found very delicious.

 Ingredients for 2-3 servings Gaeng Khua Prik Si Khrong Moo